 There will be various opportunities for purchasing souvenirs in Greenland, mainly in Tasiilaq.
 The Danish kroner is the currency used in Greenland, though many souvenir shops accept U.S. dollars and/or credit cards with microchips.
 Click here to check the current exchange rate.

 Internet access will be available at the hotels in Reykjavik, Tasiilaq and Kulusuk (both for a fee) but note that Internet service at the hotels in Greenland can be unreliable at times.
 There is no Internet or phone service at Base Camp Greenland.

 Though this trip is not specifically geared toward families, well-traveled and curious children of the age of 15 or 16 and older may participate and should generally be capable of participating in all of the activities offered.

 Yes!
-We reserve some dates for private groups of families and friends so please call our office at 800-543-8917 to get details on group size and pricing.
+Families or friend groups can reserve entire departures on a private basis.
+Please call our office at 800-543-8917 to get details on group size and pricing.